HXSu/DFL-Framework/README.md

 ### Run the deployment script
 1. Open the terminal and enter the project directory
 2. Run the deployment script.
 You can specify the deployment directory by modifying the args: `--deploy_dir`.
-The default deployment directory is `./deploy_nodes`.
+The default deployment directory is `./deploy_nodes`
 ```bash
 python deploy_nodes.py
 ```
 The number of nodes in `./deploy_nodes` is according to the `nodes_num` parameter in `./deploy_nodes_config.json`.
+The script will automatically distribute the dataset under `./sample_data` to each node according to the `nodes_num` parameter.
 Each directory contains its own DFL framework.
 The DFL framework of each node is independent and can be deployed on different machines.
 Treat each node's directory as a single node and follow the steps in [Participate in the DFL as a single node](#participate-in-the-dfl-as-a-single-node) to interact with the DFL framework.